Walls of Constantinople: Kerkoporta

 According to the historian Doukas, on the morning of 29 May 1453, the small postern called Kerkoporta was left open by accident, allowing the first fifty or so Ottoman troops to enter the city.
-The Ottomans raised their banner atop the Inner Wall and opened fire on the Greek defenders of the peribolos below.
+The Ottomans raised their banner atop the inner wall and opened fire on the Greek defenders of the peribolos below.
 This spread panic, beginning the rout of the defenders and leading to the fall of the city.
-In 1864, the remains of a postern located on the Outer Wall at the end of the Theodosian Walls, between tower 96 and the so-called Palace of the Porphyrogenitus, were discovered and identified with the Kerkoporta by the Greek scholar A.G.
+In 1864, the remains of a postern located on the outer wall at the end of the Theodosian walls, between tower 96 and the so-called Palace of the Porphyrogenitus, were discovered and identified with the Kerkoporta by the Greek scholar A.G.
 Paspates.
 Later historians, like van Millingen and Steven Runciman have accepted this theory as well.
-But excavations at the site have uncovered no evidence of a corresponding gate in the Inner Wall (now vanished) in that area, and it may be that Doukas' story is either invention or derived from an earlier legend concerning the Xylokerkos Gate, which several earlier scholars also equated with the Kerkoporta.
+But excavations at the site have uncovered no evidence of a corresponding gate in the inner wall (now vanished) in that area, and it may be that Doukas' story is either invention or derived from an earlier legend concerning the Xylokerkos Gate, which several earlier scholars also equated with the Kerkoporta.

 Later history

-The Theodosian Walls were without a doubt among the most important defensive systems of Late Antiquity.
-Indeed, in the words of the Cambridge Ancient History, they were "perhaps the most successful and influential city walls ever built – they allowed the city and its emperors to survive and thrive for more than a millennium, against all strategic logic, on the edge of [an] extremely unstable and dangerous world...".
+The Theodosian walls have been called the "most monumental and successful" fortifications of late antiquity.
+According to The Cambridge Ancient History, they were "perhaps the most successful and influential city walls ever built – they allowed the city and its emperors to survive and thrive for more than a millennium, against all strategic logic, on the edge of [an] extremely unstable and dangerous world...".
+They remained effective into the fifteenth century; during the 1422 siege of the city, Ottoman cannon fired on the part of the wall between the Golden Gate and the Gate of Romanos, but were unable to breach the walls.

-With the advent of siege cannons, such fortifications were becoming obsolete, but their massive size still provided effective defence, as demonstrated during the Second Ottoman Siege in 1422.
+At no point during the final siege of the city in 1453, a period of almost two months, were the Ottoman artillery able to breach the wall.
+The city fell on 29 May after a total of seven weeks of siege: at this time, it was reckoned to have the strongest fortifications of any city in Europe.
+After the capture of the city, one of Mehmed's first actions was to order the repair of the walls.

-Even in the final siege, which led to the fall of the city to the Ottomans three decades later (in 1453), the defenders, severely outnumbered, still managed to repeatedly counter Turkish attempts at undermining the walls, repulse several frontal attacks, and restore the damage from the siege cannons for almost two months.
-Finally, on 29 May, the decisive attack was launched, and when the Genoese general Giovanni Giustiniani was wounded and withdrew, causing a panic among the defenders, the walls were taken.
-After the capture of the city, Mehmed had the walls repaired in short order among other massive public works projects, and they were kept in repair during the first centuries of Ottoman rule.
+The wall was later damaged in the 1766 Istanbul earthquake.